New Year’s Eve in Paris: The City Experience

 We handpick every hotel to strike the balance of comfort, location, and local charm.
 Specific accommodations will vary based on your departure date, but these are frequently used hotels for this tour and we're confident you'll be satisfied.

-This chic hotel is located in the heart of Montparnasse of Paris.
-Guests enjoy spacious rooms, a traditional streetside restaurant, and on-site coffee...
+This chic hotel is located in the heart of Paris’ Montparnasse neighborhood.
+Guests enjoy spacious rooms, a traditional streetside restaurant, and an on-site coffee house.
+Nearby, you’ll find the Luxembourg Gardens, the Rodin...

 Flights